Phone

 The EPQ: opportunity or overload?

-If you’re asking yourself “What is an EPQ?”, you’re in the right place.
-The Extended Project Qualification (EPQ) is a fantastic opportunity for A-level students to take learning into their own hands, explore a topic they’re passionate about, and gain valuable skills that will impress universities and employers alike.
+The Extended Project Qualification (EPQ) is a great opportunity for students to take learning into their own hands, explore a topic they’re passionate about, and gain valuable skills.
+At Ashbourne, doing an EPQ is not compulsory.
+We want you to decide whether you would like to do it or not.

 What Is an EPQ?